Ordina-Group/robotics-bionic-ai-head/readme.md

 Instead, try <br>
 * Run /message_hub/src/main/java/ordina/youbionic/YouBionicApplication.java
 * Then, once that it up and running, run /servo_driver/servo_driver.py
+* Then, run /sound_driver/sound_driver.py
+* Then, start the front-end by running a terminal and navigating to svelte-app and running 'npm run dev'
-* Once they are both active, navigate to localhost:8080/ to try out the endpoints.
+* Once they are both active, navigate to localhost:8080/ to try out the endpoints, or to whatever port Svelte will run on to make calls through the front-end

 > Current endpoints are